Analog Craftsmanship

 The transient nature of computer programs, of upgrades, versioning, subscription gatekeeping, and the “new” as forced upon us by planned obsolescence, only open doors for more issues to spring out of the added complexity.
 It drives the very real human desire to simply do away with the use of computers to solve the issue at hand entirely.

 There is a threshold of complexity that digitization of devices can help us with.
 This threshold eventually bumps up against the human threshold of annoyance in dealing with UIs and computer chips flooding everything around us for no good reason.
 I truly just want a car to be a car.
 It drives.
 Of course I want the basic comforts of a radio, A/C, and the like, but why on earth is there an iPad on the dash now??
 Shouldn’t I be driving?
 Why is there an infotainment system?
-Do I need a computer chip more powerful than the one we went to space with - to adjust my side mirrors?
+Do I need a computer chip more powerful than the one we went to space with - to auto-adjust my A/C setting?
+Will I really be locked out of my own car due to a server outage?

 Why is everything so overbaked?
 It’s like our hammer is computer chips, and everything looks like a nail.
-Our one trick is to add more complexity into simple devices and pretend like it’s a massive accomplishment to add it to the IoT or that we’ve revolutionized the electric shaver with an AI chip for… something?
+Our one trick is to add more complexity into simple devices and pretend like it’s a massive accomplishment to add it to the IoT or that we’ve revolutionized the electric shaver with bluetooth and AI for… something?

 The demise of the human element of quality physical craftsmanship is the demise of the appreciation for the beauty of life.
 Our desire to live and breathe and be still, content, personable, powerful as humans with our minds and hands to maintain the things we buy, to take a picture without it being auto-edited, to flip a switch directly connected to our seat heaters with no hidden tricks.
-Over-digitization ropes us into a messy world of complex computer code that is unnecessary to perform the function we want.
+Over-digitization ropes us into a messy world of complex computer code that is unnecessary to perform the function we want, and infantilizes us by pretending that we couldn’t successfully operate the device without this complexity.

 The software to operate simple devices was always in our heads, yet we seem to fight against ourselves by making simple devices more complex with no added benefit.
 Why does a toaster have to sense the bagel put into it with delicate microelectronics?
 Just give me a timer and a heat setting, what more is really here to do?
 When that chip fails, will the device stop working entirely?
 It’s absurd.